William James: Free will

 When it comes to choice, James says we make a choice based on different experiences.
 It comes from our own past experiences, the observations of others, or: A supply of ideas of the various movements that are … left in the memory by experiences of their involuntary performance is thus the first prerequisite of the voluntary life.What James describes is that once you've made a decision in the past, the experience is stockpiled into your memory where it can be referenced the next time a decision must be made and will be drawn from as a positive solution.
 However, in his development of the design, James also struggled with being able to prove that free will is actually free or predetermined.

 People can make judgements of regret, moral approval and moral disapproval, and if those are absent, then that means our will is predetermined.
 An example of this is "James says the problem is a very 'personal' one and that he cannot personally conceive of the universe as a place where murder must happen."

 Essentially, if there were no regrets or judgments then all the bad stuff would not be considered bad, only as predetermined because there are no options of 'good' and 'bad'.
 "The free will option is pragmatically truer because it better accommodates the judgments of regret and morality."
-Overall, James uses this line of reasoning to prove that our will is indeed free: because of our morality codes, and the conceivable alternate universes where a decision has been regarded different than what we chose.
+Overall, James uses this line of reasoning to prove that our will is indeed free: because of our morality codes, and the conceivable alternate universes where a decision has been regarded different from what we chose.

 In "The Will to Believe", James simply asserted that his will was free.
 As his first act of freedom, he said, he chose to believe his will was free.
 He was encouraged to do this by reading Charles Renouvier, whose work convinced James to convert from monism to pluralism.
 In his diary entry of April 30, 1870, James wrote:

 I think that yesterday was a crisis in my life.
 I finished the first part of Renouvier's second Essais and see no reason why his definition of free will—"the sustaining of a thought because I choose to when I might have other thoughts"—need be the definition of an illusion.
 At any rate, I will assume for the present—until next year—that it is no illusion.
 My first act of free will shall be to believe in free will.